 This idea has been made real

-Visual arts has always been a strong part of how I connect to the world.
-The creativity of young minds is my driving inspiration.
+The creativity of young minds is a driving inspiration for my work.
 I enjoy re-contextualizing children's artwork through in-depth collaboration with my craft work.
 Mixed media elements allow me to fully describe the emotion of a piece and reiterate unconventional characteristics of children's designs.

 We absolutely loved the thought of astronauts chilling out in these fuzzy pj's!
 They are like a onesie for space - even better that you can go outside of the ISS in them too - how fun!